 Description

-A request to get a current Service Provider Code token from the STI-PA, that a Service Provider use during the ACME certificate ordering process to demonstrate to the issuing STI-CA that the SP has authority over the identity information contained in the TN Authorization List of the requested certificate.
+A request to get a current Service Provider Code token from the STI-PA, that a Service Provider can use during the ACME certificate ordering process to demonstrate to the issuing STI-CA that the SP has authority over the identity information contained in the TN Authorization List of the requested certificate.

 Request

-Pass the following information in the request parameter.
+The following information is included in the request parameter.